 Children preparing to receive the Sacrament of Confirmation are usually in Year 5 or 6 of their primary school education.
 In most instances, these children will have prepared for and received the Sacrament of Reconciliation in Year 3 and the Sacrament of Eucharist in Year 4.
 These circumstances can vary.

-For children attending Our Lady of Good Counsel Parish Primary School, their preparation for Confirmation occurs within the school’s Religious Education Program.
+For children attending our parish primary schools, their preparation for Confirmation occurs within the school’s Religious Education Program.
 For those attending other local schools, they are invited to attend an after-school Sacraments Program under the guidance of our Parishes’ Catechists Team.
-Classes are conducted over a six-week period at Our Lady of Good Counsel Primary School, on Fridays, unless otherwise stated.
+Classes are conducted over a six-week period.

-Another option is for school-aged children to prepare for the sacrament through the Rite of Christian Initiation of Children (RCIC).
-For more information, refer to this RCIC Information Guide (PDF).
+Another option is for school-aged children to prepare for the sacrament through the Rite of Christian Initiation of Children (RCIC) Rite of Christian Initiation for Children (RCIC).

 Further Information and/or Expressions of Interest

-If you are an adult seeking the Sacrament of Confirmation, we invite you to contact our RCIA Coordinator, Lyn Kane.
-E: firstname.lastname@example.org
+If you are an adult seeking the Sacrament of Confirmation, we invite you to contact our RCIA Coordinator via the Parish Office.
+E: email@example.com